 - Please include pictures or sketches of your current prototype, if any.
 This makes it much easier to understand your game.

-Here are some examples of great pitches.
+Here are a few examples of great pitches.

 July-August: